gertab/ElixirST/Docs.md

 # Equivalent to: @session "?Ping().!Pong()"
 ```

-Other examples can be found in the [`examples`](https://github.com/gertab/STEx/blob/master/lib/stex/examples) folder.
+Other examples can be found in the [`examples`](https://github.com/gertab/ElixirST/blob/master/lib/stex/examples) folder.
 <!--
 ### Features

-STEx implements several features that allow for _session type_ manipulation.
+ElixirST implements several features that allow for _session type_ manipulation.
 Some of these are shown below, which include:
  - session type parsing ([`lib/stex/parser/parser.ex`](/lib/stex/parser/parser.ex)),
  - session type comparison (e.g. equality) and manipulation (e.g. duality). -->

 ### Acknowledgements

-Some code related to Elixir expression typing was adapted from [typelixir](https://github.com/Typelixir/typelixir) by Cassola (MIT [licence](https://github.com/gertab/STEx/blob/master/ACK.md)).
+Some code related to Elixir expression typing was adapted from [typelixir](https://github.com/Typelixir/typelixir) by Cassola (MIT [licence](https://github.com/gertab/ElixirST/blob/master/ACK.md)).

 This project is licenced under the GPL-3.0 licence.